-Recovering photos with Disk Drill is a piece of cake because all you need to do is click the Recover button and wait for the photo recovery software to take care of the rest.
+Recovering images with Disk Drill is a piece of cake because all you need to do is click the Recover button and wait for the photo recovery software to take care of the rest.
 Included with Disk Drill are multiple extra tools intended to safeguard your images and other files against data loss and help you keep your storage devices in good shape.

-Judging by its name, you might think that the only purpose of PhotoRec is to recover photos and images, but that’s not the case.
+Judging by its name, you might think that the only purpose of PhotoRec is to recover images, but that’s not the case.
 In fact, PhotoRec can recover hundreds of file formats from FAT, NTFS, exFAT, ext2/ext3/ext4, and HFS+ uses read-only access.
 Make sure to also check out TestDisk, a companion to PhotoRec whose purpose is to recover lost partitions and/or make non-booting disks bootable again.

 Recuva used to be completely free, but that changed when its developer was acquired by Avast.
 After the acquisition, a Pro version of Recuva was introduced, featuring virtual hard drive support, automatic updates, and premium customer support.
 Paying for extra features and premium support would be fine if Recuva was still in active development.
 Unfortunately, that’s not the case, which is why we recommend only the basic version, which is still available for free.